 While French is the official language in the country.
 Other spoken languages in Benin include Barriba, English, Fon, Yoruba.

 Is the tap water safe to drink in Cotonou?

 In Cotonou, the tap water is safe to drink but is treated with chlorine which some people may be sensitive to.

 Benin is relatively safe but as a tourist new to the country, the best way to stay safe is to always be in the presence of a local person whom you can trust, such as a friend or even a hired tourist guide.
 They know which areas are safe, they know the prices of things, they speak the native languages, and they know which venues sell good food that is safe for westerners

 Malaria is a common occurrence in Benin.
 Mosquitoes appear from dusk to dawn, standing water is conducive to mosquito breeding; and anti-malarial pills are available by prescription only.
 However the only compulsory vaccination usually needed to enter the country is against Yellow Fever.

 Is Benin safe for the solo female traveller?

 For the solo female traveller, it is advisable that you try to be in the company of other people as much as possible.
 Do not travel at night alone, attacks along the beaches are frequent, and of course near hotels, nightclubs and other venues.
 Also, Ignore any person who whistles at you during the night if you are alone.

-There are 6 mobile network operators and also quite a number of internet service providers in Benin.
+There are over 3 mobile network operators and about 0 internet service providers in Benin.
 You can checkout the

 and also details about each of them.